-- 4.1.1 Dadabhoy Sack Limited (DSL) was incorporated in Pakistan on September 27, 1983.
+- 5.1.1 Dadabhoy Sack Limited (DSL) was incorporated in Pakistan on September 27, 1983.
 The principal activity of the company is the manufacturing and sale of paper bags.
 DSL's registered office is situated at suite # 4, 2nd floor, plot no. 28-30/C, Noor center, Khayaban-e-Ittehad, Lane no.12, Phase VII, D.H.A., Karachi, Sindh.
 Manufacturing facility of DSL is located at Deh, Hatal Buth, Thana Bula Khan, Main Super Highway, Jamshoro, Sindh.
 The Company holds 6.90% equity interest (276,000 shares) in the Dadabhoy Sack Limited (DSL) which has been presumed to be an associated company due to the fact that majority of the Directors of the Company are also the members on the Board of Directors of DSL.
-The reporting date of DSL is also the same as of the Company, i.e. June 30. - 4.1.2 The investment in DSL is fully impaired due to the fact that during the current financial year, DSL has incurred after tax loss amounting to Rs.
-11.305 (2019: Rs.
-12.162) million rasing its accumulated losses to Rs.
-27.464 (2019: Rs.
-25.039) million after transfer of revaluation surplus of Rs.
-8,880 million (2019: Rs.
-9.867) million.
+The reporting date of DSL is also the same as of the Company, i.e. June 30. - 5.1.2 The investment in DSL is fully impaired due to the fact that during the current financial year, DSL has incurred after tax loss amounting to Rs.
+10.076 (2020: Rs.
+11.305) million rasing its accumulated losses to Rs.
+29.548 (2020: Rs.
+27.464) million after transfer of revaluation surplus of Rs.
+7.992 million (2020: Rs.
+8.880) million.
 Further, the operations of DSL are closed since financial year 2008 due to which DSL is facing financial and operational difficulties and is unable to discharge its liabilities in due course of business.
-DSL is reporting nil sales since then and is totally dependent on the financial support of its Directors.
 Since trading in shares of DSL is suspended in the PSX therefore, fair value of share price cannot be measured reliably.